RomeroRodriguezD/homography-with-OpenCV/readme.md

 # Homography with OpenCV #

-Using perspective transformation to alter images.
+Using perspective transformation to put an image inside another, regardless of the orientation.

 **Creating the source matrix**